mfaani/mfaani/content/posts/wwdc-keynote.md

 - Can create accounts just for kids with built-in screen control time or purchase controls
 - Age restrictions for for apps, books
 - Prove or deny more screen time within messages.
+- Share photos with Family.
+- iCloud Photo Share library, so everyone can contribute to.
+This way you have all photos from everyone..
+- Send photos just as you take them.
+'Shared Library' or 'Personal Library'
+- Will Receive intelligent suggestions.

+### Privacy
+- Disable location sharing if they're in an abusive relationships
+- 'Safety Check' is a feature that you can revoke access of some people.
+    - Access to messages
+    - Stops sharing location and limit back to the device in hand.
+    - Shows who you've given access to.

+### New Experiences in your Home